 4. Be Open With Your Photographer

 Then, be honest with them about any insecurities you have.
 If you like a certain side of your face better than the other, or if you don't want a lot of cleavage to show, tell them!

-5. Hire A Professional Hair & Makeup Artist
+5. Hire Professional Hair And Makeup Artists

 Hiring hair and makeup not only reinforces how special of a session this is, and that you deserve to look and feel your absolute best, but it also means you will have less stress and worry on the day of the session.

 If you follow these tips and most importantly give yourself some grace during pregnancy, then I promise you will never regret having your maternity photos taken and you will treasure them forever – as will the rest of your family!

 Meghan is a size-friendly photographer who travels all over the United States.
 Be sure to follow her on Facebook and Instagram!
 As well as see even more inspirational plus size maternity photo shoot images below via the Plus Size Birth Instagram feed.